jackkoenig/How2Start_Chisel3/README.md

 }
 ```
 where "args" are arguments you defined in your top module (option).
+This description is needed to generate Verilog-HDL code.

 # YOUR_TEST_CODES.scala
 This file is needed to test your code.
 Set the test file name with ProjectNameMain.scala (replace "ProjectName" with your project's name.)